EricDriussi/co-author/README.md

 ### --file

-Use a specific file path.
+Specify a different authors file path.

-You might want to use one per project/team.

-Omits the alias prompt.

 ### --list

 Use a pre-defined alias list.

-This might be useful if you would rather have multiple **shell aliases** than multiple CSV files.
+This makes the alias selection scriptable.
+It also helps when working with different teams.

 ```sh
 alias coa_proj_a="co-author --list a,b,c"